MonikaSuchoszek/beyond-the-known/_posts/en/2018-01-14-singapore-wildlife-parks-part-2.markdown

 <img src="/assets/Singapore/DSC00117.jpg">

 During another show "Elephants at work and play" three of the zoo's Asian Elephants were introduced along with their keepers, called Mahouts.
-They demonstrated their power by pushing giant logs from the water but also showed us how gentle they can be by picking up a coin with the tip of their long trunks or puting a hat back on the keeper's head :) Elephants made us laugh when they were stealing food from keepers' pockets or pretending to go sleep (creatively using soft branches as a pillow) :p There was a token feeding session at the end of a show, where a limited number of food baskets could be purchased and fed to the animals by visitors :D
+They demonstrated their power by pushing giant logs from the water but also showed us how gentle they can be by picking up a coin with the tip of their long trunks or putting a hat back on the keeper's head :) Elephants made us laugh when they were stealing food from keepers' pockets or pretending to go sleep (creatively using soft branches as a pillow) :p There was a token feeding session at the end of a show, where a limited number of food baskets could be purchased and fed to the animals by visitors :D